Organizational chart designed by Talamieka Brice.

 The primary role of the Alternate ROOTS Executive Director (ED) is to implement the strategic goals and objectives of the organization.
 Additionally, this position requires the ED to work with the Chair and/or President to enable the Executive Committee (ExComm) to fulfill its governance function, and give direction and leadership toward the achievement of the organization’s philosophy, mission, and strategic plan objectives.
 The Executive Director is responsible for overseeing the administration, operations, programs, communications, and strategic plan of the organization.
 Other key duties include public speaking, fundraising, marketing, and community engagement nationwide.

 Contact Michelle about: Board service, ROOTS public appearances/panel service, philanthropic partnerships, ROOTS training/workshops, staffing concerns.

-Raven Crane, they/them/theirs & he/him/his & Raven
+Ryan Crane, they/them/theirs & he/him/his & Ryan

 Roadmapper [Executive Assistant]